EnDyH-BW25/darklight-study/README.md

 # darklight-study
-This is our study for our dark-light-mode-project at university
+This is our website for our dark-light-mode-project-study at university.
+This website will be a product of our project that can be possibly taken to test other UX topics in the future.